A Custom Counter with LED Lights Created for 3A Composites.

 Some sign producers include them, some do not and charge extra for them.

 At the show, the rigger has the right to refuse the ones you supply.
-This can be due to visual inspection, lack of a certification on the cables or due to policy.
+This can be due to visual inspection, lack of a certification on the cables, or due to policy.

 Some shows will not use anything but their cables for liability reasons.

-If you have to use the riggers cable’s, they will charge you for them.
+If you have to use the riggers’ cables, they will charge you for them.

-The other hidden costs with cables is potential loss.
+The other hidden costs with cables are potential loss.
 Even if you have them and the show uses them, it’s not uncommon for them to get lost.
 It’s not necessarily on purpose.
 The crew that rigged your sign may not be the crew that dismantles your sign and they don’t always know who owns what.
-If you are there to supervise the dismantle you can keep an eye on it.
+If you are there to supervise the dismantle you can keep an eye on them.